 This policy outlines the processes and criteria relating to the admission of students to The Dean Academy either on transfer from Primary School or as an in-year admission.
-This policy has been drawn up with regard to the School Admissions Code dated September 2021.
+This policy has been drawn up with regard to the DfE School Admissions Code 2021, the DfE School Admissions Appeals Code 2022 and DfE Guidance on handling admission requests for summer born children.

-1. Students with Statements of Special Educational Needs
+Students with Statements of Special Educational Needs